 This Club is incorporated as a membership corporation under the laws of the State of New York.
 The date of incorporation is November 17, 1950.

 SECTION 4.
 The members of the Club shall adopt and may from time to time revise such By-Laws as may be required to carry out these objectives.

 SECTION 1.
 Eligibility.
-There shall be three types of membership open to all legal residents of the United States of America who are eighteen years of age or older and in good standing with the American Kennel Club, who subscribe to the purposes of this Club, and who conform to the Election to Membership process (Section 3).
+There shall be four types of membership open to all legal residents of the United States of America who are eighteen years of age or older and in good standing with the American Kennel Club, who subscribe to the purposes of this Club, and who conform to the Election to Membership process (Section 3).